paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-2b-securities-exchanges.md

 Subsecs. (d), (e).
 Pub.
 L. 88–467, § 8(b), added subsec. (d) and redesignated former subsec. (d) as (e).

+#### Effective Date of 2025 Amendment
+Pub.
+L. 119–60, div.
+H, title LXXXI, § 8103(b)(2), Dec.
+18, 2025, 139 Stat.
+1839, provided that: “The amendments made by paragraph (1) [amending this section] shall take effect on the date that is 90 days after the date of enactment of this Act [Dec.
+18, 2025].”

 #### Effective Date of 2010 Amendment
 Amendment by section 929R(b) of Pub.
 L. 111–203 effective 1 day after July 21, 2010, except as otherwise provided, see section 4 of Pub.
 L. 111–203, set out as an Effective Date note under [section 5301 of Title 12](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title12-section5301&num=0&edition=prelim), Banks and Banking.